Aequus and reVision to Collaborate on Stargardt Disease Program

 Aequus Gains Option for North American Commercial Rights

-VANCOUVER, British Columbia and RIDGEWOOD, N.J., Aug.
-17, 2021 (GLOBE NEWSWIRE) -- Aequus Pharmaceuticals Inc. (TSX-V: AQS, AQSZF) (“Aequus”) and reVision Therapeutics, Inc. (“reVision”) announce a collaboration on the development of a therapy for Stargardt disease.
+VANCOUVER, BC and RIDGEWOOD, N.J., Aug.
+17, 2021 /PRNewswire/ -- Aequus Pharmaceuticals Inc. (TSX-V: AQS) (OTCQB: AQSZF) ("Aequus") and reVision Therapeutics, Inc. ("reVision") announce a collaboration on the development of a therapy for Stargardt disease.
 Aequus is a specialty pharmaceutical company with multiple commercial eye care products and reVision is a privately-held, biopharmaceutical company focused on the development and commercialization of innovative therapies for rare ocular diseases.
-The agreement allows Aequus the option to acquire North American commercial rights to REV-0100, reVision’s proprietary Stargardt disease program.
+The agreement allows Aequus the option to acquire North American commercial rights to REV-0100, reVision's proprietary Stargardt disease program.

 Stargardt disease is a devastating genetic disorder that affects central vision in children and adults, often leading to blindness.
 There are currently no approved treatment options.
 REV-0100 is based on important discovery research from Weill Cornell Medicine in New York City that shows REV-0100 can reduce elevated levels of toxic lipid material called lipofuscin in pre-clinical studies. reVision is thus poised to demonstrate the benefit of reducing levels of lipofuscin to alter the course of Stargardt disease progression.